kevinolega/callcentertrainingtips/_posts/2020-05-23-rony-redflags.md

 Upon doing further research about this hiring practice, I learned from several hiring managers that.

-This simple test is intended to evaluate culture fit, how an approach ridiculous and potentially embarrassing situations.
+This simple test is intended to evaluate the applicant's culture fit and how the applicant approaches ridiculous and potentially embarrassing situations.

 Applicants with no confidence in their musical ability or break dancing chops have the option to fall back on their communication skills.